John McLiam: Writing

 His play The Sin of Pat Muldoon, about a Roman Catholic family, ran for five performances from March 13 to 16, 1957 at the Cort Theatre on Broadway.
 The central character, played in that production by James Barton, is a father who renounces his faith following the death of his son and spends his savings on partying and loose women before having a heart attack.
 Though he attempts to resolve some of his family's problems, he dies unrepentant.
 Playwright and producer Maxwell Anderson, given the script to consider producing it, condemned the play as lying on well-trampled ground following Seán O'Casey's Juno and the Paycock, declaring, "I've grown weary of the whole subject.
 An ancient, irritable, blasphemous, dying but loveable Irishman says his last ten thousand words and goes to his own place.
 The hell with him."

 Personal life

 McLiam and his wife Roberta had a daughter, Claire.
 He died in Woodland Hills, Los Angeles, California in 1994 from melanoma and Parkinson's disease.
+McLiam was interred at the Santa Barbara Cemetery at Santa Barbara, California.